yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-25-how-to-support-multi-language-on-jekyll-blog-with-polyglot-3.md

 {: file='_config.yml'}

 ## Modifying the Search Function
 After completing the previous steps, almost all site functions worked satisfactorily as intended.
-However, I later discovered that the search bar located in the upper right corner of pages using the Chirpy theme could not index pages in languages other than `site.default_lang` (English in the case of this blog), and when searching in languages other than English, it still displayed English pages in the search results.
+However, I later discovered that the search bar located in the upper right corner of pages using the Chirpy theme could not index pages in languages other than `site.default_lang` (English in the case of this blog), and when searching from non-English pages, it still displayed links to English pages in the search results.

 To understand the cause, let's look at what files are involved in the search function and where the problem occurs.

-### '_layouts/default.html'
+### '\_layouts/default.html'
 Looking at the [`_layouts/default.html`{: .filepath}](https://github.com/cotes2020/jekyll-theme-chirpy/blob/master/_layouts/default.html) file that forms the template for all pages on the blog, we can see that it loads the contents of `search-results.html`{: .filepath} and `search-loader.html`{: .filepath} inside the `<body>` element.

 {% raw %}